Detopall/google-docs-clone/README.md

 ## Description

-Using this video from [Web Dev Simplified](https://www.youtube.com/watch?v=iRaelG7v0OU) I have created a Google Docs Clone using React, Quill and Node.js.
+Using this video from [Web Dev Simplified](https://www.youtube.com/watch?v=iRaelG7v0OU) I have created a Google Docs Clone using React (+ Typescript + Vite), Quill, Socket.io, Node.js and MongoDB.
 It allows users to create, edit, and delete documents.
 It also allows users to share documents with other users and collaborate in real time.

 ## Installation and Usage